chriscesar/PhytoFun/README.md

     + Loads phyto data generated in '02_AppendLifeforms.R' & trims it to retain the BIOSYS sites included in the zooplankton data
     + Trims variables across both phyto & zoop data, homogenises variable names and adds 'units' variables for clarity
     + Binds phyto and zoop data (long format) into a singe df & appends site metadata by left_join of zooplankton metadata
+    + Homogenises variables to consistent units and calculates ug carbon/m3 values for each taxon in each sample
     + Exports

+* script: '05_homogeniseUnits.R'
+    + Import phytoplankton & zooplankton data which correspond to zooplankton BIOSYS sites generated in '03_JoinPhytoZoops.R'
+    + Generates initial plots of trends/relationships

 ## TO DO